Stefi Talman

-Stefanie Thalman known as Stefi Talman (born January 3, 1958 in Zurich) is a Swiss-born shoe designer of Eurasian descent.
+Stefanie Thalman known as Stefi Talman (born January 3, 1958, in Zurich) is a Swiss-born shoe designer.

 Life and background

 Stefi Talman was born 1958 in Zurich, Switzerland, where she also spent her childhood.
 Her mother, Regula Nydegger is a rhythmic teacher from Switzerland.
 Her father Leung Kam Tim is a mathematician from Hong Kong, who is now living in France.
 When Talman was about four years old, her mother married Swiss painter Roland Thalmann, from whom she received her last name.